Are you interested in implementing a fitness reimbursement program at your company but unsure where to start?

 Having a friendly and fun fitness reimbursement program at your company can help make employees more engaged with their jobs because they’ll feel more fulfilled.
 We’re well aware of the positive effects employee engagement can have on your bottom line.

-The Gallup poll found that 36% of Americans are “engaged” at work and the number increases significantly when employees have access to wellness benefits such as a fitness reimbursement.
+The Gallup poll found that 36% of Americans are “engaged” at work and the number increases significantly when employees have access to wellness benefits such as a fitness reimbursement, tuition reimbursement, or wellness reimbursement (some employers even offer non-wellness benefits such as a cell phone reimbursement policy.

 5. It helps establish a culture of health.